audixdev/Web-Lego-Loco/README.md

 ## 🐛 Known Issues & Limitations

 - Rail turns are not the correct size yet
+- The house and other buildings are the wrong size also
 - Train simulation not yet implemented
 - No sound effects or music
 - Limited to 2D top-down view